LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 ---------------------------

 We can find, by backtracking, all visible user predicates by calling the :ref:`methods_current_predicate_1` built-in method.
-This method respects the predicate's scope declarations.
-For instance, the following call will only return user predicates that are declared public:
+This method takes into account predicate scope declarations.
+For exampole, the following call will only return user predicates that are declared public:

 .. code-block:: text